 - 2-quart casserole dish – For this recipe, we opted for a 2-quart casserole dish.
 This one is just perfect and will run you around $12.

-- Skillet to brown the ground turkey – You need a good skillet because it’s something that I turn to over and over again.
+- Deep Skillet to brown the ground turkey – You need a good skillet because it’s something that I turn to over and over again.
 This is a great choice for a fair price.

 - Microwavable Measuring Cup – This is a kitchen staple for me.
 I use it to microwave everything I need as well as to measure, to whisk, to pour.
 You name it and I use it.
 It’s my go-to kitchen product.